 Solidarity With Workers and their Organizations Around the World who are struggling for their own labor and human rights, and with those in the U.S. who want U.S. foreign and domestic policies to reflect our nation’s highest ideals.

-WE PURSUE THESE OBJECTIVES AS LABOR AGAINST RACISM AND WAR.
+WE PURSUE THESE OBJECTIVES AS U.S. LABOR AGAINST RACISM AND WAR.